dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @Cameron — Thank you for all your hard work and keep going its nice to be able to use your theme.
+Cameron

+> @Dank — many thanks for your hard work on this theme...it is gorgeous

+> @stocker —

+> @noodlemctwoodle —

+> @Janus —

 > @Broesie —

 > @Rooaaarrrr — Hey Dwain, amazing work deserves more than one coffee!!